Unity-Technologies/furioos-sdk-js/README.md

 ### :warning: DEPRECATED Events
-:warning: These events is no longer available.
+:warning: These events are no longer available.
 Please use the new .on() method.
 <details>
   <summary>
     <b>onLoad(function() {})</b>